 Graphic Design Studio III

 This course will explore information design.
 Problem-solving focuses on functional requirements, information transmission, accessibility, and design structure across a range of formats.
 Applied problems are solved through principles of systems thinking, structure, diagrammatic interpretation, and the visual display of information.
 This course will build upon the principles and theories learned in Graphic Design Studio II with project solutions developed for print media, motion and digital use.
-(Prerequisites: GRDE-206 and GRDE-207 or equivalent courses.)
+(Prerequisites: GRDE-206 and GRDE-207 and GRDE-217 or equivalent courses.)
+Lab 3, Studio 2 (Fall).

 Interactive Design II

-In this course students will learn about strategies to obtain internships and permanent employment in the graphic design profession.
-Emphasis will be placed on learning about the various types of positions available to designers, the designer/client relationship, business aspects of design, and professional ethics and expectations.
-Information about promotional materials, including resume and portfolio design, and implementation will be covered in order to prepare students to present themselves and their work effectively and professionally.
-(Prerequisites: GRDE-301 and GRDE-302 or equivalent courses.)
+In this course students will learn strategies to obtain internships and permanent employment in the graphic design profession.
+Emphasis will be placed on the various positions available to designers, the designer/client relationship, business aspects of design, and professional ethics and expectations.
+At the conclusion of this course students will be able to create promotional materials, including resume and portfolio design so that students can effectively and professionally present themselves in the field.
+(Prerequisites: GRDE-207 or equivalent course.)
+Lecture 3 (Fall).

 Design Systems I